CitrineInformatics/citrine-python/CONTRIBUTING.md

 For additional (non-binding) inspiration, check out the [Google Python Style Guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md).

 ## PR Submission
-Features should be added in a branch with a descriptive name and the pull requests (PR) submitted into the `develop` branch.
+Features should be developed in a branch with a descriptive name and the pull request (PR) submitted into the `develop` branch.
 In order to be merged a PR must be approved by one authorized user and the build must pass.
 A passing build requires the following:
 * All tests pass